mgadaphy/dicom-research/README.md

 - **Collaborative Review:** Tools to enable multiple radiologists to review the same studies
 - **Discrepancy Detection:** Automatic identification of spatial, classification, and presence discrepancies between reviewers
 - **Consensus Building:** Tools to facilitate reaching consensus on discrepant findings
+- **Persistent Annotations:** Annotations are saved to the database and preserved between sessions

 ## Installation & Setup